asdfghj1237890/chrome2nas-m3u8/docs/README.md

 # Technical Documentation

-This directory contains the technical documentation for Chrome2NAS M3U8 Downloader.
+This directory contains the technical documentation for WebVideo2NAS.

 ## 📚 Available Documents